Claudiu-Meiu/Simple-Event-Manager/README.md

 ## How to use

-Add the shortcode to your desired page.
+Add the shortcode on a page you want the form to be displayed.
 ```
 [event_form]
 ```